8/3/2021

 Andrew Obin

 Thank you, Craig.
-And just my follow-up question, this has been a strange recovery, but your industrial customers, do you see them thinking about CAPEX differently?
-I think you did highlight before your high content and semi-tapped facility, so that's one thing that could be a growth driver, but what kind of longer term conversations are you having and do you think people are thinking differently about CAPEX needs this cycle versus the prior decade?
+And just my follow-up question, you know, this has been a strange recovery, but your industrial customers, do you see them thinking about CapEx differently?
+I think you did highlight before your high content incentive app facility, so that's one particular growth driver, but what kind of longer-term conversations are you having, and do you think people are thinking differently about CapEx needs this cycle versus the prior decade.
 Thank you.

 speaker